jingwang666/coverting_data_to_REDCap_format/README.md

 # coverting_data_to_REDCap_format

-The code cleans and transforms the data submitted from a state to the REDCap data format.
+The code cleans and transforms the public health data submitted by a state to the REDCap data format.